phasmatic3d/hope/README.md

 ## Reproducing experiment results
 Our dataset can be downloaded at `https://drive.google.com/file/d/1RqNINdILSmxQMbUaw2XDLmKt4yR2F0cy/view?usp=sharing`.
 It contains:
 - The original .ply video stream.
-- The uniformaly (naïvely) subsampled .ply video stream (UNIFORM suffix).
+- The uniformly (naïvely) subsampled .ply video stream (UNIFORM suffix).
 - The .ply video stream subsampled with our importance-based scheme (IMPORTANCE suffix).

 To reproduce the results: